 This MA is an internationally recognised qualification validated by the University of Buckingham, worth 180 credits at QCF level 7.

-The programme is structured as four x 10-week terms.
-The first three are taught and the final term is dedicated to independent study in order for you to complete the final projects as well as the accompanying thesis.
+The programme is structured as four 10-week terms.
+The first three are taught and the final term is dedicated to independent study to complete the final projects and a thesis.

-Over the course of a year you will study the following modules:
+Over the year you will study the following modules: